ga-wdi-quizzes/week-05/README.md

 1. Create a lamp with 3 wishes remaining and a genie named 'Genie'
 2. Create a relationship between 'Genie' and the lamp.
 3. Update the lamp so it only has one wish left.
   * Oh no...
-Jafar has Aladdin!
+Jafar trapped Aladdin!
 Thankfully he's wished to become a genie himself!
 4. Create a new Genie named 'Jafar' and put him in a new lamp with 3 wishes left.
 5. Free the good Genie by setting his lamp to `nil`

 Write your code here:
 ```ruby